Ernesto Cardenal: Early life

 Cardenal was born into an upper-class family in Granada, Nicaragua.
-He studied at Colegio Centro America in Nicaragua.
+He studied at Colegio Centro América in Nicaragua.
 One of his brothers was fellow priest Fernando Cardenal.
 A first cousin of the poet Pablo Antonio Cuadra, Cardenal studied literature in Managua and then from 1942 to 1946 in Mexico and from 1947 to 1949 in New York City.
 In 1949 and 1950, he traveled through Italy, Spain and Switzerland.

 In July 1950, he returned to Nicaragua, where he participated in the 1954 April Revolution against Anastasio Somoza García's regime.
 The coup d'état failed and ended with the deaths of many of his associates.
-After a deep mystical experience that Cardenal had on June,2, 1956, in 1957 he entered the Trappist Monastery of Gethsemani (Kentucky, United States), joining another poet-priest, Thomas Merton, who was the master of novices; but in 1959, he left to study theology in Cuernavaca, Mexico.
+After a deep mystical experience that Cardenal had on June 2, 1956, in 1957 he entered the Trappist Monastery of Gethsemani (Kentucky, United States), joining another poet-priest, Thomas Merton, who was the master of novices; but in 1959, he left to study theology in Cuernavaca, Mexico.